msoneal0/MRCI/docs/intern_commands/set_pw.md

 ### Description ###

-this changes the password on your own account. during execution, this command will ask for a new password to be entered.
+this changes the password on your own account. the command will ask for a new password during execution. avoid using a password that contains the user name, email address or display name; the command will actively block this.